 Start a Gratitude Journal

 There are lots of ways to start a gratitude journal.
 We like the ideas here, but at its most basic, all you need is a journal you like and a writing tool.
 The idea is to record things you’re grateful for daily.
-In reflecting on them, your perspective shifts, and you become happier.
+Then, in reflecting on them, your perspective shifts, and you become happier.

 Which of these gratitude practices will you add to your life?